 Although the horror movie images of someone losing their fingers or a hand in a garbage disposal is entirely a Hollywood creation (the blades inside a garbage disposal are actually rather dull and not razor-sharp like movie producers want you to believe), it is still possible to become injured if you don’t practice basic safety measures while you are working on one.

-When Smyrna resident, Sarah J. noticed that her garbage disposal was no longer grinding anything and had started making a weird humming noise whenever she turned it on, she followed the rule of never reaching into a garbage disposal and decided to give us a call instead.
+Sarah J. (one of our customers in Smyrna, GA) noticed that her garbage disposal stopped working.
+It was no longer grinding anything and had started making a weird humming noise whenever she turned it on.
+She followed the rule of never reaching into a garbage disposal and contacted Trinity Plumbing instead.

 Sarah had never had a garbage disposal before, so when she moved into a new house that already had one, she says she really didn’t know that much about them.

 She admits that she made the common mistake that a lot of people make and pretty much sent anything and everything down the sink and into the garbage disposal, including corn husks and chicken bones along with copious amounts of grease from whenever she would fry or sauté food items on her stovetop.

 Not only are these types of items hard on the grinders of a garbage disposal, but when grease is added to the mix, it can make for a very messy situation.

 Since the garbage disposal was making a humming noise, but wasn’t removing the waste, it didn’t take our team long to realize that they were dealing with a clog in the garbage disposal system.

 While a clogged or jammed garbage disposal is a problem that you can generally fix on your own with a little know-how, if you don’t have plumbing and/or electrical knowledge, it is usually better to contact a professional plumber and let them handle it.